Thursday, 1 January 2015

 Stress not only makes you freak out on the inside—it shows on the outside.
 It shores up inflammatory processes in skin that can exacerbate conditions like psoriasis, acne, and eczema, says a report in the journal Seminars in Cutaneous Medicine and Surgery.

-support plays a huge role in stress levels, the researchers note, so
+Turn back the clock: Social support plays a huge role in stress levels, the researchers note, so make sure you’re meeting up with friends.
+Also consider relaxation techniques like breathing exercises or journal writing.

 Get enough sleep